 Convert Watt-second to Joule (Ws to J)

-Watt-second (Ws) and Joule (J) are both units of length.
+Watt-second (Ws) and Joule (J) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert watt-second to joule.
-This free online calculator tool makes it simple and easy to perform the conversion from Ws to J.
+This free online calculator tool makes it simple and easy to perform the conversion from Ws unit to the J unit.

 One Watt-second is equal to 1 Joule.